babajaga3/InternEnigma/README.md

 **NOTES**

--That's about it, so if you have to ask me anything, feel free to DM me on Discord (FClorp#7777)
+- That's about it, so if you have to ask me anything, feel free to DM me on Discord (FClorp#7777)

--If a command file starts with "_" (underscore), it will not be loaded.
+- If a command file starts with "_" (underscore), it will not be loaded.